 (3) Provide income statement and balance sheet for total company;

-(4) Provide revenues for Washington and Washington intrastate operations subject to commission jurisdiction; and
+(4) Provide revenues for Washington and Washington intrastate operations subject to commission jurisdiction;

+(5) Keep accounts using generally accepted accounting principles (GAAP), or any other accounting method acceptable to the commission.
+In addition, the accounts must allow for the identification of revenues supporting subsection (4) above; and

-(5) Regulatory fees.
+(6) Regulatory fees.
 The telecommunications annual regulatory fee is set by statute at one-tenth of one percent of the first fifty thousand dollars of gross intrastate operating revenue plus two-tenths of one percent of any gross intrastate operating revenue in excess of fifty thousand dollars.